foomo/foomo-docs/foomo/docs/security/macos.md

 ### Baseline for All Corporate Macs

 - Identity and Enrollment
-  - [ ] Device enrolled in [MDM](https://en.wikipedia.org/wiki/Mobile_device_management) via Automated Device Enrollment ([ABM](https://www.apple.com/business/it/)/[ASM](https://www.apple.com/education/schools/)) with supervision.
+  - [ ] Device enrolled in [MDM](https://en.wikipedia.org/wiki/Mobile_device_management) via Automated Device Enrollment ([Apple Business Manager (ABM)](https://www.apple.com/business/it/)/[Apple School Manager (ASM)](https://www.apple.com/education/schools/)) with supervision.
 This non-removable management profile ensures devices are corporate-owned and configured securely from their very first boot (zero-touch deployment).
-  - [ ] Enforce compliant posture to access corporate resources (SSO, MFA, device compliance).
+  - [ ] Enforce compliant posture to access corporate resources (Single Sign-On (SSO), Multi-Factor Authentication (MFA), device compliance).
 For example, access to cloud apps can require that the device is managed, has FileVault enabled, and is running a recent OS version.

 - Disk and Data Protection
   - [ ] Enable [FileVault](https://en.wikipedia.org/wiki/FileVault) (FV2) on all Macs; escrow recovery key to MDM/key escrow service.
 This ensures data at rest is encrypted.
 Escrowing the key allows IT to perform data recovery if a user forgets their password.